 We know a lot about Joseph, but we tend to know precious little about his younger brother Benjamin.
-This article explores the biblical references to the man, the tribe, and two of his more famous descendants to uncover instruction for us.
+Here is what the Bible shows about him.

-An entire chapter of Genesis is devoted to the sexual violation of Jacob's daughter Dinah and its consequences.
-Many commentators pin the blame on Dinah herself.
-Mike Ford analyzes the details of this unfortunate incident and reaches some broad conclusions. . .
+An entire chapter of Genesis is devoted to the sexual violation of Dinah and its consequences.
+Who bears the responsibility for this grievous crime?

 John Ritenbaugh warns us against blaming our sins on something other than ourselves.
 God holds us personally responsible for our part in any sin (James 1: 12-16).
 Joseph's example proves that even the most difficult temptation can be resisted and overcome,. . .